 - The UK Safer Internet Centre provides a wealth of guides, resources and support for professionals.
 This includes a helpline (0344 381 4772) or email (helpline@ saferinternet.org.uk).
-The helpline provides expert advice and support for school staff with regard to online safety issues. - If the incident/report involves sexual images or videos that have been made and circulated online, the victim can be supported to get the images removed by the Internet Watch Foundation (IWF). - Childline/IWF Report Remove is a free tool that allows children to report nude or sexual images and/or videos of themselves that they think might have been shared online. - UKCIS Sharing nudes and semi-nudes' advice provide advice for education settings working with children and young people on responding to reports of children sharing non-consensual nude and semi-nude images and/or videos (also known as sexting and youth produced sexual imagery). - Thinkuknow from NCA-CEOP provides support for the children's workforce, parents and carers on staying safe online. - LGFL 'Undressed' provided schools advice about how to teach young children about being tricked into getting undressed online in a fun way without scaring them or explaining the motives of sex offenders.
+The helpline provides expert advice and support for school staff with regard to online safety issues. - If the incident/report involves sexual images or videos that have been made and circulated online, the victim can be supported to get the images removed by the Internet Watch Foundation (IWF). - Childline/IWF Report Remove is a free tool that allows children to report nude or sexual images and/or videos of themselves that they think might have been shared online. - UKCIS Sharing nudes and semi-nudes' advice provide advice for education settings working with children and young people on responding to reports of children sharing non-consensual nude and semi-nude images and/or videos (also known as sexting and youth produced sexual imagery).

+- Thinkuknow from NCA-CEOP provides support for the children's workforce, parents and carers on staying safe online. - LGFL 'Undressed' provided schools advice about how to teach young children about being tricked into getting undressed online in a fun way without scaring them or explaining the motives of sex offenders.

-Children who are lesbian, gay, bi, or trans (LGBT)
+Children who are Lesbian, Gay, Bi, or Gender Questioning

-The fact that a child or a young person may be LGBT is not in itself an inherent risk factor for harm.
-However, children who are LGBT can be targeted by other children.
-In some cases, a child who is perceived by other children to be LGBT (whether they are or not) can be just as vulnerable as children who identify as LGBT.
+The fact that a child or a young person may be LGBT is not in itself an inherent risk factor for harm, however, they can sometimes be targeted by other children.
+In some cases, a child who is perceived by other children to be lesbian, gay, or bisexual (whether they are or not) can be just as vulnerable as children who are.